 5. Country by Country Reporting (CbC Reporting or CbCR)

-The BEPS Action 13 (Transfer Pricing Documentation and Country-by-Country Reporting) provides a template for multinational enterprises (MNEs) to report, annually and for each tax jurisdiction in which they do business, the information set out therein.
+The BEPS Action 13 (Transfer Pricing Documentation and Country-by-Country Reporting) provides a template for multi-national enterprises (MNEs) to report, annually and for each tax jurisdiction in which they do business, the information set out therein.
 This report is called the Country-by-Country (CbC) Report.
-To facilitate the implementation of the CbC Reporting standard, the BEPS Action 13 report includes a CbC Reporting Implementation Package.

-58 jurisdictions required or permitted the filing of CbC reports for 2016 and more than 90 jurisdictions have laws in place introducing a CbC reporting obligation.
-In addition, over 2500 relationships are in place for the exchange of CbC reports between jurisdictions.
-This means that substantially every MNE with consolidated group revenue of at least EUR 750 million is already required to file a CbC report, and the gaps that do remain are closing.
+Initially, 58 jurisdictions required or permitted the filing of CbC reports in 2016.
+As of March 2023, more than 100 jurisdictions have laws in place introducing a CbC reporting obligation.
+In addition, over 3300 relationships are in place for the exchange of CbC reports between juris-dictions as of October 2022.
+This means that substantially every MNE with consol-idated group revenue of at least EUR 750 million is already required to file a CbC report, and the gaps that do remain are closing.<br>

 6. Multilateral Competent Authority Agreement on the Exchange of CbC Reports (CbC MCAA)

 The Multilateral Competent Authority Agreement on the Exchange of CbC Reports (CbC MCAA) is a Competent Authority Agreements that is used to facilitate implementation of the exchange of CbC Reports.
-For further information on CbC Reporting see above under II.
-5.
+As of January 2023, 96 jurisdictions have signed the CbC MCAA.
+For further information on CbC Reporting see above under section 5.

 8. Double Taxation Agreement (DTA) or Double Taxation Treaty (DTT)

-Double taxation treaties are agreements between two states which are designed to protect against the risk of double taxation where the same income, under local laws, is taxable in both states, to provide certainty of treatment for cross-border trade and investment and to prevent excessive foreign taxation and other forms of discrimination against business and personal interests abroad.
-A tax treaty may be titled a Convention, Treaty or Agreement.
-Cf. the DTAs concluded by Germany here, by Thailand here and by Hong Kong here.
+Double taxation treaties are agreements between two states which are designed to protect against the risk of double taxation where the same income, under local laws, is taxable in both countries, to provide certainty of treatment for cross-border trade and investment and to prevent excessive foreign taxation and other forms of discrimination against business and personal interests abroad.
+A tax treaty may be titled a Convention, Treaty or Agree-ment.
+Compare the DTAs concluded by Germany here, by Thailand here and by Hong Kong here.

 9. Foreign Account Tax Compliance Act (FATCA)

 The Foreign Account Tax Compliance Act (FATCA) is a 2010 United States federal law.
-The FATCA generally requires that foreign financial institutions and certain other non-financial foreign entities report on the foreign assets held by their U.S. account holders or be subject to withholding tax on withholdable payments.
+The FATCA generally requires that foreign financial institutions and certain other non-financial foreign entities report on the foreign assets held by their U.S. account holders or be subject to with-holding tax on certain payments such as dividends, interests, and royalties.
 Financial institutions and host country tax authorities can transmit and exchange FATCA data with the United States.
 For further information, see here.

 10. Global minimum tax (as part of the OECD two-pillar plan)

-130 countries and jurisdictions have joined a new two-pillar plan to reform international taxation rules.
+As of December 2022, 142 countries and jurisdictions have joined a new two-pillar plan to reform international taxation rules.
 The two-pillar package aims to ensure that large Multinational Enterprises (MNEs) pay tax where they operate and earn profits.
 Pillar One will ensure a fairer distribution of profits and taxation rights among countries with respect to the largest MNEs, including digital companies.
-Under Pillar One, taxation rights on more than USD 100 billion of profit are expected to be reallocated to market jurisdictions each year.
-Pillar Two seeks to put a floor on competition over corporate income tax, through the introduction of a global minimum corporate tax rate.
+Under Pillar One, taxation rights of more than USD 100 billion of profit are expected to be reallocated to market jurisdictions each year.
+Pillar Two seeks to put a floor on competition over corporate income tax, through the introduction of a global mini-mum corporate tax rate.
 Under pillar Two a global minimum corporate income tax of at least 15% is implemented.
-Participants in the negotiation have set a timeline for conclusion of the negotiations: An October 2021 deadline for finalizing the remaining technical work on the two-pillar approach and a plan for effective implementation in 2023.

-The OECD/G20 Inclusive Framework on BEPS brings together 139 countries (including Thailand, China and Vietnam) and jurisdictions to collaborate on the implementation of the BEPS Package.
+The OECD/G20 Inclusive Framework on BEPS brings together 142 countries (including Thailand, China and Vietnam) and jurisdictions to collaborate on the implementation of the BEPS Package as of December 2022.
 The Inclusive Framework on BEPS allows interested countries and jurisdictions to work with OECD and G20 members on developing standards on BEPS related issues and review and monitor the implementation of the BEPS Package.
 The OECD/G20 Inclusive Framework on BEPS actively monitors the implementation of all the BEPS Actions and reports annually to the G20 on this progress.
 All countries and jurisdictions joining the framework participate in a peer review process, which allows members to review their own tax systems and to identify and remove elements that pose BEPS risks.

 12. International Financial Reporting Standards (IFRS)

-The International Financial Reporting Standards (IFRS) are accounting standards that are issued by the International Accounting Standards Board (IASB) with the objective of providing a common accounting language to increase transparency in the presentation of financial information.
+The International Financial Reporting Standards (IFRS) are accounting standards that are issued by the International Accounting Standards Board (IASB) based in London with the objective of providing a common accounting language to increase transparency in the presentation of finan-cial information.
 They are particularly relevant for companies with shares or securities listed on a public stock exchange.
 IFRS have replaced many different national accounting standards around the world.
-The IFRS standards are used in 166 jurisdictions.
+The IFRS standards are used in 167 jurisdictions as of September 2022.

 13. Multilateral Convention on Mutual Administrative Assistance in Tax Matters (MCAA)

 The Multilateral Convention on Mutual Administrative Assistance in Tax Matters was jointly developed by the OECD and the Council of Europe in 1988 and amended by Protocol in 2010.
 The Convention is the most comprehensive multilateral instrument available for all forms of tax co-operation to tackle tax evasion and avoidance.
 The Convention facilitates international co-operation for a better operation of national tax laws, while respecting the fundamental rights of taxpayers.
 It provides for all possible forms of administrative co-operation between states in the assessment and collection of taxes.
-This co-operation ranges from exchange of information, including automatic exchanges, to the recovery of foreign tax claims.
-141 jurisdictions currently (per 15 July 2021) participate in the Convention, including 17 jurisdictions covered by territorial extension.
-This represents a wide range of countries including all G20 countries, all BRICS countries (Brazil, Russia, India, China, South Africa), all OECD countries, major financial centers, and an increasing number of developing countries.
+This co-operation ranges from exchange of information, including auto-matic exchanges, to the recovery of foreign tax claims.
+As of March 2023, 147 jurisdictions currently participate in the Convention, including 17 jurisdictions covered by territorial extension.
+This represents a wide range of countries inclu-ding all G20 countries, all BRICS countries (Brazil, Russia, India, China, South Africa), all OECD countries, major financial centers, and an increasing number of developing countries.
 It is in force in British Virgin Islands, Cayman Islands, China, Germany, Hong Kong, Singapore.
-Thailand signed the amended convention in 2020.
-In Vietnam, it is neither signed nor ratified.
+Thailand signed the amended convention in 2020, Vietnam did so in March 2023 as well.

 14. Multilateral Instrument (MLI)

-In November 2016, over 100 jurisdictions concluded negotiations on the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (“Multilateral Instrument” or “MLI”) that will implement a series of tax treaty measures to update international tax rules and reduce the opportunity for tax avoidance by multinational enterprises.
-The MLI entered into force on 1 July 2018 and already covers 98 jurisdictions.
+As of March 2023, 100 jurisdictions concluded negotiations on the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (“Multilateral Instrument” or “MLI”) that will implement a series of tax treaty measures to update international tax rules and reduce the opportunity for tax avoidance by multi-national enterprises.
+The MLI entered into force on 1 July 2018 and covers 100 jurisdictions as of march 2023.
 The MLI offers concrete solutions for governments to close the gaps in existing international tax rules by transposing results from the OECD/G20 BEPS Project into bilateral tax treaties worldwide.
-The MLI automatically modifies the application of thousands of bilateral tax treaties concluded to eliminate double taxation.
+The MLI automatically modifies the application and changes thousands of bilateral tax treaties concluded to eliminate double taxation.
 It also implements agreed minimum standards to counter treaty abuse and to improve dispute resolution mechanisms while providing flexibility to accommodate specific tax treaty policies.
-The MLI is in force in Singapore and was signed by China, Germany, and Hong Kong.
+The MLI is in force in Singapore, China, Germany, Hong Kong, and was signed by Vietnam.

 Thailand signed the MLI on 9 February 2022 and deposited its instrument of ratification with the OECD on March 31, 2022.
-At the time of ratification, Thailand intends to apply the MLI to 58 of its 61 existing double taxation avoidance agreements (“DTAs”).
-The MLI will enter into force for Thailand on July 1, 2022.
+At the time of ratification, Thailand intended to apply the MLI to 58 of its 61 DTAs.
+The MLI entered into force for Thailand on July 1, 2022.

-However, the MLI is neither ratified, nor signed by British Virgin Islands, Cayman Islands, and Vietnam.
+However, the MLI is neither ratified, nor signed by British Virgin Islands, Cayman Islands.

 In particular, the STTR targets those cross-border structures that exploit provisions of a DTA to shift profits from source countries to countries where those payments are subject to no or low nominal taxation.